Here Come the Warm Jets: Release

 Here Come the Warm Jets was released on 8 February 1974.
-The album was one of Brian Eno's best-selling releases, charting for two weeks and peaking at number 26 on the UK Albums Chart on 9 March 1974, and number 151 on the Billboard Top LPs & Tapes chart.
+The album was one of Brian Eno's best-selling releases, charting for two weeks and peaking at number 26 on the UK Albums Chart on 9 March 1974, and number 151 on the Billboard Top LPs & Tape chart.
 Eno planned a tour with the band The Winkies to accompany him following the release of Here Come the Warm Jets.
 Eno had to depart the tour after being diagnosed with a collapsed lung.
 After recovering, Eno played at an Island Records 1 June 1974 concert with fellow musicians Nico, Kevin Ayers and John Cale.

 Here Come the Warm Jets was later re-issued on Polydor in March 1977, and again on compact disc in January 1987.
 In 2004, Virgin Records began reissuing Eno's albums in batches of four to five.
 The remastered digipak release of Here Come the Warm Jets was released on 31 May 2004 in the UK and on 1 June 2004 in North America.